 Sometimes it bothers me when people send me private messages rather than publicly acknowledge when I’ve inspired/helped them in some small way.
 Public comments/testimonies are important for social validation.
 My entire coaching business is based on referrals.
 It’s during these moments when I remind myself of two things.
 1. not everyone is out of the woods and sometimes a private message is their way to protect me from the aggressors/them from reactive abuse or 2. the person is lying to me and doing the bare minimum to stay on my radar.

-And so I breathe.
+When confused, I breathe.

-Take what you like, leave the rest.
-This slogan has been a gamechanger.
+This slogan has been a game-changer.
 Shifting from solving everyone’s problems to only absorbing what is good for me.
 This felt extremely selfish at first but now it’s the norm.
-I often find myself telling others ‘that’s not my problem’.
+I often find myself asking others if they need to vent or if they are looking for advice.
+Being intentional with how I allow others to engage with me has been extremely powerful.
+Sometimes I need to say, ‘that’s not my problem’ or ‘I don’t have the capacity to support you right now.’
 Detaching with love is the ultimate form of self-care.

 I know I’m good at what I do.
 My existence is proof of my skills.
 I survived gun violence in 2009 and have been dodging (or embracing) emotional bullets ever since.
 My life is very simple because of a few key principles.
 These principles help shift my focus.
 They allow me to hold myself accountable.
 These principles help me stand in my truth and live a life filled with integrity.
 When people ask why my stress level is so low, it’s simple, I mean what I say and I say what I mean.
 I expect the same from people I allow into my community.
 Life is about healthy habits.
 Healthy habits come from an ability to practice self-care.